ndlib/archives-rr-blueprints/README.md

 # archives-rr-blueprints
-The "Infrastructure as Code" repo for all pieces in the archives-rr Grant.
+The "Infrastructure as Code" repo for all pieces.
 Will contain Cloud Formation Templates, Ansible playbooks, deploy scripts, etc for all components of the new system.

 Note: It is highly recommended you use something like https://github.com/awslabs/git-secrets to prevent pushing AWS secrets to the repo